-- Begin by locating, selecting, and installing the correct software (SeaCOM_Software) from the Sealevel's software database: Sealevel Driver Downloads & Software.
-Select SeaCOM software for Windows.
-Select SeaCOM for Windows v3.7.5 in Downloads. - 2.
+- 1. Begin by locating, selecting, and installing the correct software from the Sealevel software driver database. - 2.
+Type in or select the part number (#7904) for the adapter from the listing. - 3.
+Select "Download Now" for SeaCOM for Windows. - 4.
 The setup files will automatically detect the operating environment and install the proper components.
-Follow the information presented on the screens that follow. - 3.
+Follow the information presented on the screens that follow. - 5.
 A screen may appear with text similar to: "The publisher cannot be determined due to the problems below: Authenticode signature not found."
 Please click the 'Yes' button and proceed with the installation.
 This declaration simply means that the operating system is not aware of the driver being loaded.
-It will not cause any harm to your system. - 4.
+It will not cause any harm to your system. - 6.
 During setup, the user may specify installation directories and other preferred configurations.
 This program also adds entries to the system registry that are necessary for specifying the operating parameters for each driver.
-An uninstall option is also included to remove all registry/INI file entries from the system. - 5.
-The software is now installed, and you can proceed with the hardware installation.
+An uninstall option is also included to remove all registry/INI file entries from the system. - 7.
+The software is now installed, and you can proceed with the hardware installation. - 8.
+Refer to the Physical Installation section to connect and install your adapter.